-Please see Curriculum requirements for Graduation Requirements in Mathematics
+Please see Curriculum requirements for Graduation Requirements in Mathematics.
+Unless otherwise indicated, see Suggested Course Sequencing for listing of prerequisites.
 All courses must have adequate enrollment and staff.
 It is important to know that this course description guide includes all courses that are offered in the Duncanville ISD.
-However, due to enrollment and teacher availability, not every class will be offered every year at the High School.
+However, due to enrollment and teacher availability, not every class will be offered every year at the High School